It was an ambitious undertaking.

 Dr. David E. Maxwell became the University’s 12th president on May 15, 1999.
 Upon his arrival, he immediately began working with faculty, staff and students to clearly define the mission, values, vision and goals of Drake and to develop a long-term strategic plan for the University.
 Before joining Drake, Dr. Maxwell was director of the National Foreign Language Center from 1993 to 1999, and from 1989 to 1993 he was president of Whitman College in Walla Walla, WA.
 From 1981 to 1989 he served as dean of undergraduate studies at Tufts University, where he was also a faculty member for 10 years.

 In January, 2015, Drake University announced that Earl F. "Marty" Martin would succeed President Maxwell as the University's 13th president that summer.
 Martin most recently served as the executive vice president of Gonzaga University.
-Among the many initiatives through which Martin has led the University is STEM@DRAKE, a multi-million dollar project involving the creation of several new programs and facility upgrades, kicked off by the renovation of Harvey-Ingham Hall in the summer of 2015, followed by the construction of two new buildings, the Science Connector Building and Collier-Scripps Hall, which houses the School of Education and the Mathematics and Computer Science Department.
+Among the many initiatives through which Martin has led the University is STEM@DRAKE, a multi-million dollar project involving the creation of several new programs and facility upgrades, kicked off by the renovation of Harvey-Ingham Hall in the summer of 2015, followed by the construction of two new buildings, the Science Connector Building and Collier-Scripps Hall, which houses the School of Education and the Mathematics and Computer Science Department and the launch of the John Dee Bright College in September, 2021, the first new college or school established at Drake in 60 years.

 Drake consistently ranks among the top universities in academic reputation among more than 140 Midwest master's universities ranked by U.S. News and World Report magazine.
 The magazine also rates Drake as one of today’s best values in higher education, as does Peterson’s Guide to Competitive Colleges and Barron’s 300 Best Buys in College Education.

-Approximately 5,300 students are enrolled in the six colleges and schools of the University: the Colleges of Arts and Sciences (including Fine Arts), Business and Public Administration, Pharmacy and Health Sciences; the Schools of Education, Journalism and Mass Communication, and Law.
+Approximately 5,300 students are enrolled in the six colleges and schools of the University: the Colleges of Arts and Sciences (including Fine Arts), Business and Public Administration, John Dee Bright, Pharmacy and Health Sciences; the Schools of Education, Journalism and Mass Communication, and Law.

 The information in this catalog does not constitute a contract between the university and the student.
 The university reserves the right to make changes in curricula, admission policies and processes, tuition and financial aid, academic standards and guidelines, student services and any other regulations or policies set forth in this catalog without giving prior notice.